gvenzl/simple-db-load-generator/README.md

     ./run.sh

-SimpleLoadGenerator provides two ways how to specify parameters.
+SimpleLoadGenerator provides two ways on how to specify the input parameters.
 This can be done by either a properties file (SimpleLoadGenerator.properties) or via command line.
-The command line can get quite long with the database connection details and usually you only specify them once and then you just adjust the SQL statements in the file or the amount of database sessions.
+The command line can get quite long with the database connection details and usually remains static while users adjust SQL statements in the file or the amount of database sessions more often.
-Therefore it's a good practice to use the properties file rather than the command line parameters.
+It is therefore a good practice to use the properties file rather than the command line parameters.

-SimpleLoadGenerator will ignore any command line parameters if a properties file is found in the working directory!
+**Note:** SimpleLoadGenerator will ignore any command line parameters if a properties file is found in the working directory!

 Following parameter need to be set:

-    -user [username]:                         The username of the database user
+    -user           [username]             The username of the database user
-    -password [password]:                     The password of the user
+    -password       [password]             The password of the user
-    -host [hostname]:                         Database machine host name or IP address
+    -host           [hostname]             Database machine host name or IP address
-    -port [port]:                             Listener port of the database listener
+    -port           [port]                 Listener port of the database listener
-    -sid [sid]:                               Database SID/name
+    -sid            [sid]                  Database SID/name
-    -databaseType [oracle|mysql]:             Specify whether the load is against an Oracle or MySql database
+    -databaseType   [oracle|mysql]         Specify whether the load is against an Oracle or MySql database
-    -sqlfile [path to SQL statements file]:   The absolute or relative path to the SQL statements file to load
+    -sqlfile        [path to SQLs file]    The absolute or relative path to the SQL statements file to load
-    -sessions [amount of sessions]:           The amount of sessions that should execute the SQLs against the database (default: 1)
+    -sessions       [amount of sessions]   The amount of sessions that should execute the SQLs against the database (default: 1)
-    -ignoreErrors:                            Specifies whether the application should ignore failing SQL statements and continue with the load
+    -ignoreErrors                          Specifies whether the application should ignore failing SQL statements and continue with the load
-    -debug:                                   Enables debugging output, mostly useful to see which SQL statements got executed when
+    -debug                                 Enables debugging output, mostly useful to see which SQL statements got executed when
-    -help:                                    Shows the online help only
+    -help                                  Shows the online help only

 Example: